 You can find a complete version of the SIMPLECL client program in orbixhlq.DEMO.CBL.SRC (SIMPLECL).

-Location of the JCL Sample JCL used to compile and link the client can be found in the third step of orbixhlq.DEMO.CBL.BLD.JCLLIB(SIMPLECB).
+Sample JCL used to compile and link the client can be found in the third step of orbixhlq.DEMO.CBL.BLD.JCLLIB(SIMPLECB).